 Fernie Search and Rescue

-Fernie and District SAR covers a significant portion of south eastern British Columbia, with a considerable diversity of terrain.
-The area north of Fernie and west of Sparwood and Elkford is mountainous with steep walls of poor quality rock unsuitable for technical climbing.
+Fernie SAR covers a significant portion of south eastern British Columbia, with a considerable diversity of terrain.
+The area north of Fernie and west of Sparwood and Elkford is mountainous with steep walls of poor-quality rock unsuitable for technical climbing.
 The numerous valleys are deep, with fast flowing creeks and rivers, with some Class 5 rapids.
 The area receives around 10 metres of snowfall every winter, and in the summer the mountains are host to some of the best mountain-biking and hiking in North America.